 Please contact Genomics Facility personnel prior to library construction.
 User-provided starting material and prepared libraries have to meet Genomics Facility QC standards before sequencing.

-Indicative amounts of starting material required per application
+Indicative amounts of minimum material required per application

-Type of Library ǁ Amount of Starting Material ǁ Concentration
+Type of Library ǁ Minimum Amount of Starting Material ǁ Minimum Concentration

 For user made libraries a final library concentration of min 5ng/ul is required

 Quality of Starting material